 What GCSEs can lead to

 Getting a GCSE can lead to a number of different openings, for example:

 - further study

 If you're thinking about higher education, you may need GCSEs in certain subjects.
-Most universities and colleges will ask for five GCSEs grades A*-C, including English and maths, as well as A levels or equivalent qualifications.
+Most universities and colleges will ask for five GCSEs grades A*-C, including English and maths, as well as A levels or comparable qualifications.

 Applied GCSEs are designed to provide a more 'hands-on' approach and encourage you to apply your knowledge and understanding of a subject in a practical way.
-They are equivalent in size to two traditional GCSEs.
+They are comparable in size to two traditional GCSEs.

 These GCSEs are assessed to the same standard as the more academic GCSEs, although the work you produce will have a more practical emphasis.
 You will carry out your own investigations and will often produce a portfolio of work.